-To undertake this scope, the consultant team interviewed law enforcement and jail staff stakeholders to explore and document system-wide operations that affect the size and composition of the law enforcement / jail population, conducted multiple site visits, gathered and analyzed quantitative data and participated in meetings with the sheriff's assigned personnel.
-As this "Needs Assessment" represents an initial step in the process, next step recommendations would include the re-engagement of the justice coordinating council and/or the formation of a Jail Task Force with public representation, including involvement by the Johnson County Board of Supervisors.
+To undertake this scope, the consultant team interviewed law enforcement and jail staff stakeholders to explore and document system-wide operations that affect the size and composition of the law enforcement/jail population, conducted multiple site visits, gathered and analyzed quantitative data and participated in meetings with the sheriff's assigned personnel.
+The appendix attached to this report contains records of the meetings, surveys and supporting documentation of relevant information exchanged in preparation for this report.
+As this Needs Assessment represents an initial step in the process, next step recommendations would include the re-engagement of the justice coordinating council and/or the formation of a Jail Task Force with public representation, including involvement by the Johnson County Board of Supervisors.

 Other methodology considerations were identified using quantitative data gathered with the help of multiple departments.
-We developed a quantitative analysis of the incarcerated population and current and historical jail usage.
-We toured the jail facilities, considered policy and operations practices of departmental functions, analyzed jail operations, and produced a jail staffing plan.
+Shive-Hattery developed a quantitative analysis of the incarcerated population and current and historical jail usage.
+Shive-Hattery toured the jail facilities, considered policy and operations practices of departmental functions, analyzed jail operations and produced a jail staffing plan.